 Just when you thought private liability insurance couldn’t get any better, wait for it, it does!
 (Yes, in Germany, it’s completely acceptable, if not expected, to get excited about things like insurance.)
 Let’s modify the above example.
 In this version, you don’t actually hit Oma, but she claims that you did anyway.
 To top it off, she sues you for causing her physical injury - the old witch.
 If this happens, your liability insurance can step in and cover the litigation costs as well.
 I don’t know about you, but as an expat, I would breathe easy knowing that my legal costs in a situation like this are covered.
 Dealing with legal proceedings in a foreign country is distressing enough - why add legal fees to your woes?
 Plus, by now, you’ve probably got her address, so you can head on over there and teach her - and her zimmer frame - a lesson about Omas who cry wolf.
 How do you like them apples, Oma??
 Just kidding...

 Language is one of the biggest challenges for many foreigners when it comes to understanding complex contracts and finer terminologies related to insurance in Germany.
 It’s normal for traditional insurance companies to offer services in German only.
 Germany hasn’t quite moved into this century yet in this respect.
 Nowadays, a number of start-ups provide customer care and consultations in English for expats who don’t possess native-level German skills.
 This is not just the case with insurance services, but also taxes, banking and other crucial sectors for expats living in Germany.
 So, if your German skills are a bit “I understand only train station”, you can confidently reach out to these insurance providers and get everything cleared up.
+You can visit Berlin Amateurs's article about Private Liability if you need a thorough description in Spanish

 Living in a foreign country is an adventure, but it can come with side effects.
 Stress, loneliness, homesickness, culture shock, lack of decent bacon....
 You don’t want to add accidental damages and financial crisis to the list.
 Expats in Germany have to adapt to a completely new life.
 They are vulnerable to unintentional mistakes in the early days, which is why it’s even more important to take out private liability insurance.
 It costs less than €100 a year and covers millions in claims.
 As mentioned earlier, nearly every German citizen has private liability insurance.
 The system acknowledges that humans - even Germans - are prone to accidents, and at the same time ensures that no one suffers the nasty consequences of such accidents.